Official websites use .gov

 joint administration

-A court-approved mechanism under which two or more cases can be administered together.
-(Assuming no conflicts of interest, these separate businesses or individuals can pool their resources, hire the same professionals, etc.)
+A court-approved mechanism under which two or more cases of related debtors can be administered together for procedural purposes, as specified in Federal Rule of Bankruptcy Procedure 1015.Assuming no conflicts of interest, these separate businesses or individuals may be permitted to hire the same professionals, schedule joint hearings, file a joint plan, etc.

 joint petition